Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Empirical Assessment

 \paragraph{Parameter Inference for Ordinary Differential Equations:} Here we consider the problem of inference for parameters $\alpha,\beta,\gamma,\delta$ of the Lotka–Volterra equations $\dot{x} = \alpha x -\beta xy$, $\dot{y} = \delta xy - \gamma y$, a popular ecological model for competing populations \citep{lotka1925principles,volterra1926fluctuations}.
 Our experimental set up is identical to that used in \cite{Riabiz2020}.
 Our task is to compute posterior means of these dynamic parameters based on datasets of size $n$ arising as a subsample from Metropolis-adjusted Langevin algorithm output \citep{roberts1996}; the full MCMC output provided the ground truth.
 Half of the sample was used to train CVs ($m=\frac{n}{2}$) and a batch size of $b=8$ was used over $25$ epochs in SGD based on the least-squares objective functional.

 Fig. \ref{fig:pde_results} displays the performance of different CVs under sizes of training dataset.
 In each case the standard MC estimate is outperformed, with ensemble of multiple kernels with a polynomial or the NN performing uniformly best.
 Due to the computational cost of training NNs as shown in the rightmost panel, we found the ensemble to be preferable.
 The ensemble also leads to a convex objective which is easier to minimize.

+\paragraph{High-dimensional Bayesian Logistic Regression} In this final example, we consider Bayesian logistic regression.
+We experimented on two different datasets: the Sonar data and the Madelon data.
+The Sonar dataset has dimension $d=61$, which is lower than the $d=500$ of the Madelon dataset.
+Results were similar for both experiments, and the Sonar data is therefore relegated to \Cref{appendix:sonar_data} of the Electronic Supplement.

-\paragraph{High-dimensional Bayesian Logistic Regression on Sonar Data:} In this final example, we consider Bayesian logistic regression applied to sonar data from \citep{dheeru2017uci,gorman1988analysis}, as considered in \citep{South2019}.
-The parameter is the 61-dimensional regression coefficient $\beta$ and contains information about the energy frequencies being reflected from either a metal cylinder ($y = 1$) or a rock ($y = 0$).
-MCMC was used to sample from the posterior of $\beta$ as described in \citep{South2019} and the full output constitutes our ground truth.
-Our task is to approximate the posterior probability that an unlabeled data point $z$ corresponds to a metal cylinder, rather than rock, based on a subset of size $m$ from the MCMC output.
+The Madelon data is an artificial dataset, which was part of the NIPS/NeurIPS 2003 feature selection challenge \citep{Guyon2003,dheeru2017uci}.
+This is a two-class classification problem with 500 continuous input variables.
+We denote by $\beta$ the weight vector that includes all parameters to infer in the Bayesian logistic regression.
+MCMC was used to sample from the posterior of $\beta$ with the Python interface to Stan \citep{Carpenter2016}.
+Our task is to approximate the posterior probability that an unlabeled data point $z$ corresponds to label 1, rather than 0, based on a subset of size $m$ from the MCMC output.
 Thus $f(\beta)=(1+\exp(-z^\top \beta))^{-1}$.
+The entire chain was used to establish ``ground truth'' for the value of this integral.